Introduction: The Surprising Home of the Sea Anemone

 - Heterotrophy: Animals are heterotrophs, meaning they obtain energy by consuming other organisms.
 They cannot perform photosynthesis.
 Sea anemones are predators, using their stinging tentacles to capture plankton, small fish, and crustaceans.

 - Lack of Cell Walls: Unlike plants and fungi, animal cells are surrounded by flexible plasma membranes, not rigid cell walls.
-This allows for greater mobility and complex body shape changes, which sea anemones utilize when extending or contracting.
+This allows for greater mobility and complex body shape changes, which sea anemones apply when extending or contracting.

 - Development from a Blastula: Most animals develop from a fertilized egg through a stage called a blastula, a hollow ball of cells.
 Sea anemones follow this embryonic pattern.